Business Book Review: The Talent Code by Daniel Coyle

 2. Their writing, while complicated and fantastical, wasn’t very good.

-The Talent Code is the marvellous story of myeline.
+The Talent Code is the marvellous story of myelin.
 Coyle’s curation of fascinating science and selective storytelling will have you believing anything is possible.
 That talent is not born; it’s created and it’s grown.
 Your talent is coded into you at a cellular level.
 Yes, you use it or lose it.
 But, conversely use it and you can grow it.

 The Talent Code by Daniel Coyle: Available on Amazon.